-Disruptions to the GTAA's information technology infrastructure and data could directly or indirectly interfere with the GTAA's operations.
+Disruptions to the GTAA's information technology or operational technology infrastructure, and data contained therein, could directly or indirectly interfere with the GTAA's operations.

-The GTAA relies on technology to process, transmit and store electronic information and to manage and support a variety of business processes and activities at Toronto Pearson, as well as providing information technology platform services to third parties.
-The GTAA's technology networks, operational technology, and related infrastructure may be vulnerable to a variety of sources of damage, disruptions or shutdowns due to cybersecurity threats (malware, ransomware, other malign actors, etc.), breaches due to employee error or malfeasance, breaches due to a remote work environment, disruptions during software or hardware upgrades, third-party supplier's acts or omissions, telecommunication failures, power failures, natural disasters or other catastrophic events.
+The GTAA relies on technology to collect, process, transmit and store sensitive data, including personal and business information to manage and support a variety of business processes and activities at Toronto Pearson, as well as providing information technology platform services to third parties.

+The GTAA's technology networks, data management, operational technology, and related infrastructure may be vulnerable to a variety of sources of damage, disruptions, denial of service attacks, or shutdowns due to cybersecurity threats or breaches (malware, ransomware, other malign actors, etc.), breaches due to employee error or malfeasance, breaches due to a remote work environment, disruptions during software or hardware upgrades, third-party service providers or supplier's acts or omissions, telecommunication failures, power failures, natural disasters or other catastrophic events.
+The cybersecurity threat landscape is highly dynamic and continually evolving; it is generally accepted that cyber-attacks have and will continue to increase in both prevalence and sophistication.
 The occurrence of any of these events could impact the reliability of the GTAA's operation or Airport facilities; expose the GTAA, its customers or its employees to a risk of loss or misuse of information; and result in legal claims or proceedings, liability or regulatory penalties against the GTAA or damage the GTAA's reputation.

-The GTAA invests in initiatives, including security initiatives and disaster recovery plans; however, these initiatives may not adequately address a highly dynamic and continually evolving threat landscape.
+The GTAA invests in initiatives, including cyber security initiatives, data/information security and disaster recovery plans; however, these initiatives may not adequately address a highly dynamic and continually evolving threat landscape.

-Any technology system interruption, interruption of the GTAA's operational technology processes, or failure to comply with applicable data privacy obligations could impact the GTAA and expose the GTAA to passenger flow disruption and significant inconvenience, litigation, claims, fines, remediation costs, reputational damage, or others costs that could materially and adversely affect the GTAA's business operations and financial conditions.
+Any technology system interruption, including information technology systems at the GTAA or a third party on whom the GTAA, its clients, or its suppliers rely, interruption of the GTAA's operational technology processes, or the GTAA's or a third party on whom the GTAA relies failure to comply with applicable data privacy obligations could impact the GTAA and expose the GTAA to passenger flow disruption and significant inconvenience, litigation, claims, fines, remediation costs, reputational damage, or other costs that could materially and adversely affect the GTAA's business operations and financial conditions.

-The GTAA depends on government agencies' ability to keep pace with the current and forecasted demand at Toronto Pearson.
+The GTAA depends on government agencies' ability to maintain service levels at current and forecasted demand at Toronto Pearson.

-The GTAA relies on the services and equipment provided by a number of governmental agencies, including the Canadian Air Transport Security Authority, NAV Canada, Canadian Border Services Agency, and United States Customs and Border Protection, to perform security screening, air traffic control and border services to maintain a consistent and reliable flow through the Airport.
+The GTAA relies on the services and equipment provided by a number of governmental agencies, including the Canadian Air Transport Security Authority, NAV CANADA, Canadian Border Services Agency, and United States Customs and Border Protection, to perform security screening, air traffic control and border services to maintain a consistent and reliable flow through the Airport.
 The GTAA is responsible for the coordinated flow of Airport processes and incurs operating costs to support government agencies, but does not manage or control the agencies' budgets or resource deployment at Toronto Pearson.